Financial Aid Information and Policies

 Standard Corporate Tuition Assistance

-Standard Corporate Tuition Assistance is a program in which an employer pays Liberty University directly for classes during the semester.
-The student must contact his or her Human Resources department for information concerning continuing education benefits.
+Standard Corporate Tuition Assistance is a program in which an employer pays Liberty University directly for a student's classes during the semester.
+The student must contact his or her Human Resources department for information concerning tuition assistance benefits.
 Details about eligibility requirements and processing Standard Corporate Tuition Assistance can be found on our external aid webpage.

 Reimbursements